Perinatal Consultations

 Biophysical Profile

-If an expecting mother has diabetes, high blood pressure, too much or too little amniotic fluid around the baby, or is past her due date, a biophysical profile or BPP may be recommended.
+If a pregnant patient has diabetes, high blood pressure, too much or too little amniotic fluid around the baby, or is past her due date, a biophysical profile or BPP may be recommended.
 A BPP may also be ordered if the baby does not appear to be growing properly.

-A Biophysical Profile is non-invasive.
-Before having the test mothers are encouraged to eat because eating seems to cause the baby to move.
+Before having the test patients are encouraged to eat because eating seems to cause good fetal movement.

-Dr. Keith Lescale offers the latest in Doppler Ultrasound technology.
+Dr. Keith Lescale offers the latest in Doppler ultrasound technology.
 Doppler ultrasound uses sound waves to measure the flow of blood through blood vessels.
-Waveforms of the blood flow are shown on the ultrasound screen.
-Maternal-Fetal medicine doppler flow studies are used to assess blood flow in the umbilical blood vein and arteries, fetal brain, and fetal heart.
+MFM doppler flow studies are used to assess blood flow in the umbilical blood vein and arteries, fetal brain, and fetal heart.

-A Doppler flow study is used when a fetus has intrauterine growth restriction (IUGR), which means the fetus is small for his/her gestational age.
-A fetus with IUGR may not be receiving enough blood, nutrients, and oxygen from the placenta.
-A Doppler study can determine if the blood flow in the umbilical vessels of a fetus is decreased.
+This might be useful when a fetus has intrauterine growth restriction (IUGR), which means the fetus is small for their gestational age.
+A fetus that is not receiving enough blood, nutrients, and/or oxygen from the placenta might start to show signs of IUGR.
+A Doppler study can determine if the blood flow in the umbilical cord is decreased.

 3D/4D Technology

-Ultrasounds are an essential tool to visualize the fetus in the womb.
-Traditional 2D ultrasound technology has been utilized for twenty-five years, most women have at least 2 ultrasounds during their pregnancy.
-Recent advances in imagery have resulted in the introduction of three and four-dimensional ultrasound giving obstetricians who suspect a fetal abnormality a specific surface rendering of the fetus.
+Ultrasounds are an essential tool to visualize the fetus and uterus.
+Traditional 2D ultrasound technology has been utilized for over 30 years and most pregnant patients have at least 2 ultrasounds during their pregnancy.
+Recent advances in imagery have resulted in the introduction of three and four-dimensional ultrasound, giving obstetricians who suspect a fetal abnormality a specific surface rendering of the fetus.
 Dr. Keith Lescale has completed thousands of scans and has been using this innovative equipment since 2002.

 Non-Stress Test